 - Step-by-Step example of How to Do a Regression Analysis

-Exercise: "Paid Sickouts"- Students use correlation and regression to help a company determine the relationship between number of sick days employees took and the wages they earned.
+Exercise: "Paid Sickouts"- Students use correlation and regression to help a company determine the relationship between the number of sick days employees took and the wages they earned.

 - Who should attend